AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 - Select a contact and type your message into the composer box.
 - Press Enter to send, or Ctrl+Enter to insert a newline.
-- Attach files using the attachment icon.
-Attachments are transferred peer-to-peer.

 ## Message Options